vuejs/docs/src/guide/introduction.md

 You may already have questions - don't worry.
 We will cover every little detail in the rest of the documentation.
 For now, please read along so you can have a high-level understanding of what Vue offers.

 :::tip Prerequisites
 The rest of the documentation assumes basic familiarity with HTML, CSS and JavaScript.
-If you are totally new to frontend development, it might not be the best idea to jump right into a framework as your first step - grasp the basics then come back!
+If you are totally new to frontend development, it might not be the best idea to jump right into a framework as your first step - grasp the basics and then come back!
 Prior experience with other frameworks helps, but is not required.
 :::

 ## The Progressive Framework